Infectious diseases: the global health challenge of our time.

 Also, the Covid 19 pandemic has seen dramatically increased use of Quat disinfectants, known to encourage bacterial evolution.
 On 2 September 2021 the US CDC announced an alarming increase in resistant infections in the 4th Quarter of 2020, including a 33.8% increase in MRSA infections.

-Wintermute therapies have demonstrated efficacy against a wide range of infectious organisms, most of which make up the CDC’s Biggest Threats list:
+Wintermute therapies have demonstrated efficacy against a wide range of infectious organisms, most of which make up the CDC’s list of resistant organisms: